oughtinc/primer/chapters/chain-of-thought.md

 {% code overflow="wrap" %}

 ```
-python cot.py -t --question "Beth bakes 4x 2 dozen batches of cookies in a week.
+python cot.py --question "Beth bakes 4x 2 dozen batches of cookies in a week.
 If these cookies are shared amongst 16 people equally, how many cookies does each person consume?"
 ```

 {% endcode %}